Ensono/amido.github.io/docs/getting_started_dev_java.md

 ## GETTING STARTED WITH THE JAVA SPRINGBOOT APPLICATION

+### OVERVIEW

+This is a sample Java application showcasing best coding practices and integrating with Azure and scaffolding for Amido Stacks.
+This application implements Application Insights for performance management, and Cosmos DB is used for cloud persistence.

+### VERSIONING

+This is version 1.0.0 of the `java-stacks` project.

 ### RUNNING THE APPLICATION LOCALLY

 1. Clone the Java project to your local machine from here: [stacks-java repository](https://github.com/amido/stacks-java)